SAMS Group Australia

 This trend toward a later engagement has meant women are now, on average, getting married at around 28.
 And, that extra life experience has made brides more discerning than ever.

 “Buyers are very, very educated,” warns Kushnir.
-“They do re
+“They do research on the intern

 advertisement